githubflyideas/pingping/README.md

  echo "1.2.3.4 myhost pace=fast"    >> targets/ping.list
  echo "10.0.0.5:443 ads-api"        >> targets/tcp.list
 ```
-*v2.10.2:Storage is JSON;   history is kept for 300 days by default
-*v3.03  :Storage is SQLite; history is kept for 40  days by default (--days=300 for longer)

 Data cleanup
 Retention is fixed at 300 days.
 To purge earlier by hand, the bundled `clean.sh` is all you need
 (data is plain per-day JSONL, so cleanup is just find+delete):